Anaminus/rbxmk/doc/formats.md

 Direction | Type         | Description
 ----------|--------------|------------
 Decode    | BinaryString | Raw binary data.
-Encode    | Stringlike   | Any string-like value.
+Encode    | Stringable   | Any string-like value.

 This format has no options.